tokenspice/tokenspice/README.md

 ./compile.sh
 ```

-Here's how TokenSPICE sees smart contracts as classes.
-When it starts:
+TokenSPICE sees smart contracts as classes.
+How:
-- It calls `brownie.project.load('./sol057', name="MyProject")` to load the ABIs in `./sol057/build/`.
+- When it starts, it calls `brownie.project.load('./sol057', name="MyProject")` to load the ABIs in `./sol057/build/`.
 Similar for `sol080`.
 - That's enough info to treat each contract in `sol057/contracts/` as a _class_.
 Then, call `deploy()` deploy on it to create a new _object_.
-- It connects to a network via: `brownie.network.connect()`

 # 🏄 Running, Debugging